spectralDNS/shenfun/docs/source/poisson.rst

 where :math:`u(x)` is the solution, :math:`f(x)` is a function and :math:`a, b` are two possibly non-zero constants.

-To solve Eq. :eq:`eq:poisson` with the Galerkin method we need smooth basis functions, :math:`v_k`, that live in the Hilbert space :math:`H^1(x)` and that satisfy the given boundary conditions.
+To solve Eq. :eq:`eq:poisson` with the Galerkin method we need smooth continuously differentiable basis functions, :math:`v_k`, that satisfy the given boundary conditions.
 And then we look for solutions like

 .. math::